 QUALIFICATIONS: High school diploma or GED required.
 Two years of college or appropriate public library experience with an automated library system preferred.
 Individual must possess working knowledge of library principles, methods and procedures; good

 communication skills with the ability to deal tactfully with others; attentive to detail, good judgment, good physical condition, ability to type at least twenty words per minute.
 Contributes to the smooth operation of daily functions by completing assigned projects without ongoing supervision.
 Establishes and maintains harmonious working relationships with others.

 Possession of a valid Massachusetts driver’s license and good driving record preferred.

 SPECIAL REQUIREMENTS: Must have a Criminal Offender Record Information (CORI) check, mandatory by MGL Chapter 6 Sec.
 172C.

 TOOLS AND EQUIPMENT USED: Library computer system, personal computer, printer, calculator, telephone, fax and copy machines.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-The employee must occasionally lift and/or move up to 25 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and the ability to adjust focus.
+The employee must occasionally lift and/or move up to ten pounds.
+Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception and the ability to adjust focus.